Jafar Nainggolan

-Jafar Nainggolan (born 23 July 1946) is an Indonesian politician and retired military colonel who served as a member of the People's Representative Council (DPR) from 2009 to 2014.
+Jafar Nainggolan (23 July 1946 – 8 January 2026) was an Indonesian politician and army colonel who served as a member of the People's Representative Council (DPR) from 2009 to 2014.
 He represented the electoral district of Sumatra Utara I, which covers the provinces of North Sumatra and Aceh.
-He is a member of the Partai Demokrat, the ruling party of former president Susilo Bambang Yudhoyono.
+Nainggolan was a member of the Partai Demokrat, the ruling party of former president Susilo Bambang Yudhoyono.
+He died on 8 January 2026, at the age of 79.